 A person’s support group is a group of people that individuals in addiction treatment and recovery can lean on whenever they need extra help.
 Support groups can assist individuals struggling with addiction by helping them manage addiction triggers.
 Support groups for individuals in addiction treatment and recovery may even intervene and convince the people that they’re supporting to go to rehab if they relapse.

 Individuals that are within a support group for a person in recovery from addiction also need to be people that don’t misuse substances and are a good influence.
 Finally, people in a support group for a person in recovery from addiction need to be people that can empathize with the person that they are supporting.
-That’s why it’s often best to include addiction treatment specialists, therapists, and other people in recovery in a support group.
+That’s why it’s often best to include addiction treatment specialists, therapists, and other people in recovery in a support network.

 The purpose of having a support group during addiction treatment and recovery is to assist individuals with addiction so they don’t relapse.
 No one achieves success in life alone, whether that be professional success or personal success.

 Therefore, individuals that are overcoming addiction and maintaining sobriety shouldn’t expect to accomplish those achievements on their own.
 It takes a village to achieve lifelong sobriety.
-That village is the support group of the person in recovery from addiction.
+That village is the support network of the person in recovery from addiction.

 It’s important to know how to start a support group for addiction.
 To start a support group for addiction, people simply need to make connections with others that are empathetic, a good influence, and knowledgeable about addiction.
 Hence why building a support group often starts with connecting with the addiction treatment specialists, therapists, and fellow individuals in recovery from addiction while in rehab.